 - We are highlighting a series of original writing and performances by Girls Write Now mentees on the topic of racial justice.

 - We are conducting facilitated racial injustice workshops and support sessions, open to all youth.
-Mentees wrote community statements and dreamed of new worlds in our June 4th session.
+Here, mentees wrote community statements and dreamed of new worlds.

 - We dedicated Girls Write Now Live and Girls Write Now’s Graduation Week + Gala to honoring the lives tragically lost to racial violence.